COQ AU VIN WITH ROAST GRAPES

 PREPPING THE CHICKEN

 Many traditional recipes for Coq Au Vin call for the chicken to be marinated in the wine overnight.
-Marinating the meat overnight gives it a richer deeper flavour and arguably helps with tenderising the meat.
+Nevertheless, we believe that marinating the meat overnight gives it a richer deeper flavour and arguably helps with tenderising the meat.
 It is not essential however, the difference between marinated and non-marinated meat is subtle.
 I would argue that the dish is better for it, but marinating your meat is certainly not a deal-breaker for a delicious dish.
 If choosing to marinate your chicken beforehand, please follow the below steps.

-1. Season the chicken thighs and drumsticks generously with salt and pepper and place into a bowl or zip-lock bag.
-Add a small bunch of thyme and a bashed garlic clove to the chicken and 100ml-200ml of the red wine, ensuring the chicken pieces are suitably covered.
+1. Firstly, start by seasoning the chicken thighs and drumsticks generously with salt and pepper and place into a bowl or zip-lock bag.
+Then, add a small bunch of thyme and a bashed garlic clove to the chicken and 100ml-200ml of the red wine, ensuring the chicken pieces are suitably covered.

 TIP- Re-sealable zip-lock bags work extremely well for this and require less wine to cover the chicken as it can be more easily manipulated in the bags.